Tandlianwala: Economics

-Tandlianwala is home to a major grain, whole corn and sugar market, and it was popular for chrma mandi which were started by late Haji Ghulam Muhammad paracha mahoon, and now running by his sons haji Bashir ahmad and shabbir aad paracha, Mahi chowk is the main commercial market of the city and aldo known for a dessert Mannpasand.
-Other markets in the city include Ghala Mandi, Chamra mandi mohallah shamspura stret no 4, Rail Bazar, Nehar Bazar, Naya Bazar, Anarkali Bazar, Quaid-e-Azam Road, (Samundri Road) and Faisalabad Road.
+Tandlianwala is home to a major grain, whole corn and sugar market, and it was popular for Chrma Mandi which were started by the late Haji Ghulam Muhammad Paracha Mahoon, and now run by his sons Haji Bashir Ahmad and Shabbir Aad Paracha.
+Mahi chowk is the main commercial market of the city and also known for a dessert Mannpasand.
+Other markets in the city include Ghala Mandi, Chamra Mandi Mohallah Shamspura Street No. 4, Rail Bazar, Nehar Bazar, Naya Bazar, Anarkali Bazar, Quaid-e-Azam Road, (Samundri Road) and Faisalabad Road.

 Major banks and offices in Tandlianwala: